Network resilience: Tipping points in ecological networks

-Research on regime shifts is often confined to distinct branches of science, reflecting empirical, theoretical \cite{carpenter2003regime}, or predictive approaches \cite{scheffer2009early, scheffer2012anticipating}, which requires an in-depth knowledge of the causal structure of the system or high quality of spatiotemporal data.
-Hence, the research has generally focused on the analysis of individual types of regime shifts, as discussed above.
-As humans increase their pressure on the planet, regime shifts are likely to occur more often, and more severely, and more broadly \cite{rocha2015regime, drijfhout2015catalogue, steffen2018trajectories, rocha2018cascading}.
-An important question to ask is whether regime shifts interact with one another and if the occurrence of one will increase the likelihood of another or correlate at distant places.
-All systems on the planet are closely intertwined across three dimensions: organizational levels, space, and time.
-For example, the excessive use of fertilizers, as an inadvertent result of growing more vegetables on land, could eutrophicate the downstream coastal waters that compromises food production from the ocean \cite{liu2015systems}, with eutrophication being one of three essential causes (eutrophication, warming, and consumption) for rapid declines in marine biodiversity \cite{vonlanthen2012eutrophication}.
+Research on regime shifts is often confined to distinct branches of science, reflecting empirical, theoretical \cite{carpenter2003regime}, or predictive approaches \cite{scheffer2009early}.
+Such approaches require in-depth knowledge of the causal structure of the system or high-quality spatiotemporal data.
+Hence, research on regime shifts has generally focused on the analysis of individual types of regime shifts, as previously discussed.
+As humans increase their pressure on the planet, regime shifts are likely to occur more often, more severely, and more broadly \cite{rocha2018cascading}.
+Important questions to ask are whether regime shifts interact with one another, whether the occurrence of one increases the likelihood of another, and whether regime shifts at distant places correlate with each other.
+All systems on the planet are closely intertwined across three dimensions: organizational level, space, and time.
+For example, the excessive use of fertilizers, an inadvertent result of growing more vegetables on land, could eutrophicate the downstream coastal waters that compromise food production from the ocean \cite{liu2015systems}; eutrophication is known to be one of three essential causes (eutrophication, warming, and consumption) of rapid decreases in marine biodiversity \cite{vonlanthen2012eutrophication}.
 A variety of causal pathways connecting regime shifts have been identified, showing that the occurrence of a regime shift may affect the occurrence of another regime shift.
-For example, eutrophication is often reported as a regime shift preceding hypoxia or dead zones in coastal areas \cite{diaz2008spreading}, and hypoxic events have been reported to affect the resilience of coral reefs to warming and other stressors in the tropics \cite{altieri2017tropical}.
-Thus, there are potential interactions between regime shifts across systems, which should not be studied in isolation under the assumption that they are independent systems.
+For example, eutrophication is often reported as a regime shift preceding the development of hypoxia or dead zones in coastal areas \cite{diaz2008spreading}, and hypoxic events have been reported to affect the resilience of coral reefs to warming and other stressors in the tropics \cite{altieri2017tropical}.
+Thus, there are potential interactions among regime shifts across systems, and these regime shifts should not be studied in isolation under the assumption that they are independent systems.